Thurs, Feb 5 Chicago, 2009, visiting the parents in Hyde Park

 DREAM 2: Milagros finds me a seat

-Then look over to the right and see a woman in a hat with a star on it.
-She gestures that she has a seat for me.
+Then, on the right, a woman in a hat with a star on it gestures that she has a seat for me.
 It’s in the back.
 When I get over to her, she says to me conspiratorially, “I saved it for you.”

 ------- -x----- - my first seat